|

 Judeo-Christian tradition.

-rationalization of our collective discourse, the authority of the holy could
+Habermas claimed that the authority of the holy could

-be "gradually replaced" by the authority of an achieved consensus.
+be gradually replaced by the authority of an achieved consensus.
 The

-belief that religion was destined to disappear once its contents were spent.
+belief that religion was destined to disappear.

 But now Habermas prefers to speak of translation as the only mode of